 1. I could do the Law Practitioners Course and become a lawyer;

 So, I applied for the LPC and carried on building the business.

-We went all out on our SEO, so that we would be number one on the organic search.
-We outsources the Adwords management to a company that were experts at it and we developed the website.
+We went all out on our SEO so that we would be number one on the organic search.
+We outsourced the Adwords management to a company that were experts at it and we developed the website.

 It was around this time that social media was taking off, so I put a blog together, set up a YouTube account, a Twitter account, a Facebook Fanpage and got friendly with customers.

 We also developed an affiliate programme, corporate bulk unlocking and a referral strategy.

 We were receiving 100,000 hits to the site every month and we were selling thousands of codes every month… support was a challenge.